adreena/DetectingRoadSigns/writeup_template.md

 ## Design and Test a Model Architecture

 ### Preprocessing
 Although colors play an important role to show the type of traffic signs, there are also variety of reasons which might affect these colors and how they're reflected to drivers; including dark shadows of trees/mountains or different sun angles thorughout the day.
-In order to train the network independenlty from the color-factor and to reduce complexity, I performed a preprocessing step on images to convert them to grayscale and cutting down 3-channels to only 1-channel, I also normalized images with mean 0 and ((1)) << , to get a better distribution.(....)
+In order to train the network independenlty from the color-factor and to reduce complexity, I performed a preprocessing step on images to convert them to grayscale and cutting down 3-channels to only 1-channel, I also normalized images to have mean 0 and equal variance, to get a better distribution which doesn't change the content of them image but helps optimization.
 Training-labels or Y-train are also converted to one-hot format.

 Preprocessing on 1 images:
 <table style="width:100%">